 GLAMOROUS FUNCTIONALITY

-In its S/S 17 denim collection, Guess utilizes functional materials as well as natural fabrics such as silk, viscose or encel.
+In its S/S 17 denim collection, Guess utilizes functional materials as well as natural fabrics such as silk, viscose or Tencel.
 For women, flower and animal prints, together with graphic motifs, prevail.
 The collection benefits from breathable, water- and stain-resistant fabrics, 4-way stretch and Jeancare technology which moisturizes the skin during wear.
 Performance fabrics continue in the men’s line: Coolmax technology absorbs moisture from the skin and provides all day dry comfort.
-Khaki tones with tropical pink, blue and green are key. ollection highlight glamorous Indigo suit, which guarantees flexibility, style and comfort.
+Khaki tones with tropical pink, blue and green are key.
+The collection’s highlight?
+A glamorous Indigo suit, which guarantees flexibility, style and comfort.

 www.guess.com